Anudeep2405/22MEB0B31/README.md

 ## Design Choices
 - **Framework:** Chose Node.js with Express.js for its simplicity, scalability, and wide adoption for REST APIs.
 TypeScript was used for type safety and maintainability.
-- **Database:** MongoDB was selected for its flexibility with semi-structured data and ease of integration with Mongoose.
+- **Database:** I am more confident with MongoDB and I find it easy to use.MongoDB was selected for its flexibility with semi-structured data and ease of integration with Mongoose.
 The schema uses a unique index on (offerId, bank, instrument) to prevent duplicate offers and ensure efficient lookups.
 - **Parsing Logic:** Payment instrument mapping and discount calculation primarily leverage structured fields from the Flipkart API (such as instrumentType and provider metadata) for accuracy and efficiency.
 Text parsing of offer descriptions is used only as a fallback when structured data is unavailable, ensuring robust and optimal processing tailored to Flipkart's data format.

 ## Scaling GET /highest-discount Endpoint